efremidze/Shiny/README.md

 var locations: [CGFloat]? // The location of each gradient stop.
 The default is `nil`. var spread: CGFloat // The distance between colors on the gradient.
 The default is `0.8`. var padding: CGFloat // The padding on the edges of the gradient.
-The default is `0.1`. var intensity: CGFloat // The sensitivity of the gyroscopic motion.
+The default is `0.1`. var sensitivity: CGFloat // The sensitivity of the gyroscopic motion.
 The default is `0.2`.
 ```

 You can start/stop observing motion updates: